FACTION BRIEF

 Diplomatic Posture

-Eighteen people with no weapons, no political leverage, and data that everyone wants but nobody wants to pay for.
+Eighteen people with no weapons, no political leverage, and data that everyone wants but nobody wants to pay for on honest terms.
 The Ecologists navigate the Sprawl's power structures the way they study fragments: by watching carefully and staying out of the way.

 Dr. Maren Yeoh